“I can do all things through Him who strengthens me.” —Philippians 4:13

 The daily calling of a police spouse requires extreme mettle.
 It means juggling family calendars, prioritizing their officer’s schedule and attempting diplomacy with unsympathetic loved ones—on top of wondering if their spouse will survive today’s shift.
 It’s a sacrificial service in the shadows.

-But during last month’s National Law Enforcement Retreat, the wives of police officers were given an opportunity to gather together and draw strength.
+But during last month’s retreat, the wives of police officers were given an opportunity to gather together and draw strength.
 Scores of women attended a voluntary session, even though it was held during their only free afternoon of the three-day retreat.
 It meant that much.

 “It’s invaluable to sit with other women who do this,” one military-police wife shared afterward.
 “It reminded me of a (military) pre-deployment meeting. … They let seasoned military wives give advice or tips or suggestions of things that worked for them during a deployment.